AlAliMazen/Tech-Roadmap-DRF/README.md

 **Relation to the User and Course Models**

 The Rating model is linked to the User model, allowing users to rate the courses they have taken.
 The unique constraint ensures that each user can provide only one rating per course, which helps maintain a fair and accurate system of course evaluation.
 By aggregating these ratings, the platform can offer insights into the overall quality and user satisfaction of each course, aiding future users in making informed decisions about their learning paths.

+### Enrollment Model Overview

+The `Enrollment` model is used to represent the relationship between a user and the courses they have enrolled in.
+It links a user (represented by the `owner` field) to a course (represented by the `course` field).
+The courses are defined as choices from the `AVAILABLE_COURSES` tuple, which maps course IDs to their respective names.

+**Key Features:**
+1. **One Enrollment Per User Per Course**:
+   - The `unique_together = ('owner', 'course')` constraint in the `Meta` class ensures that a user can only enroll in a specific course once. **This prevents duplicate enrollments.**

+2. **Timestamp Management**:
+   - The model includes `created_at` and `updated_at` fields to track when the enrollment record is created and last updated.
+Both fields use `auto_now_add=True`, which automatically assigns the current timestamp.

+3. **Ordering by Recent Activity**:
+   - The `ordering = ['-created_at']` ensures that enrollment records are ordered with the most recent enrollments shown first.

+4. **Human-Readable String Representation**:
+   - The `__str__` method returns a readable string showing the username and the corresponding course ID, which can be enhanced to display the course title if necessary.

+**Relationships:**
+1. **User Profile** (`owner`):
+   - The `owner` field creates a `ForeignKey` relationship to Django's built-in `User` model.
+This links each enrollment to a specific user, establishing a **many-to-one** relationship where each user can have multiple enrollments, but each enrollment belongs to one user.

+2. **Course** (`course`):
+   - The `course` field uses an integer choice from the `AVAILABLE_COURSES` tuple to map each enrollment to a specific course.
+Although it stores only the course ID, the `get_course_display()` method (provided by Django) can be used to retrieve the human-readable course title.
+Each enrollment corresponds to exactly one course, creating an indirect **many-to-one** relationship between users and courses.